awsdocs/aws-elemental-mediatailor-user-guide/doc_source/vast-integration.md

     <Creative id="57859154776" sequence="1">
 ```

 If you define your own creative IDs, use a new, unique ID for each creative\.
 Do not reuse creative IDs\.
 AWS Elemental MediaTailor stores creative content for repeated use, and finds each by its indexed ID\.
 When a new creative comes in, the service first checks its ID against the index\.
-If the ID is present, AWS Elemental MediaTailor uses the stored content, rather than reprocessing the incoming content\.
-If you reuse a creative ID, AWS Elemental MediaTailor uses the older, stored ad and does not play your new ad\.
+If the ID is present, MediaTailor uses the stored content, rather than reprocessing the incoming content\.
+If you reuse a creative ID, MediaTailor uses the older, stored ad and doesn't play your new ad\.